On Bessel’s Correction: Unbiased Sample Variance, the “Bariance“, and a Novel Runtime-Optimized Estimator

 Abstract

-Bessel’s correction adjusts the denominator in the sample variance formula from \(n\) to \(n - 1\) to produce an unbiased estimator for the population variance.
+Bessel’s correction adjusts the denominator in the sample variance formula from \(n\) to \(n-1\) to produce an unbiased estimator for the population variance.
 This paper includes rigorous derivations, geometric interpretations, and visualizations.
-We then introduce the concept of “bariance,” an alternative pairwise interpretation of sample dispersion.
-Finally, we address practical concerns raised in Rosenthal’s article advocating the use of \(n\)-based estimates from a MSE-based viewpoint for practical reasons and in certain contexts.
-Finally the empirical part using simulation reveals a shorter runtime for estimating population variance can be shortened using an optimized “bariance“ approach using scalar sums.
+It then introduces the concept of "bariance", an alternative pairwise distances intuition of sample dispersion without an arithmetic mean.
+Finally, we address practical concerns raised in Rosenthal’s article[1] advocating the use of \(n\)-based estimates from a more holistic \(MSE\)-based viewpoint for pedagogical reasons and in certain practical contexts.
+Finally, the empirical part using simulation reveals that the run-time of estimating population variance can be shortened when using an algebraically optimized “bariance“ approach to estimate an unbiased variance.

 Article activity feed